Ipswich Rugby League

-The Ipswich Rugby League is a rugby league football competition based in Ipswich, Queensland.
+The Ipswich Rugby League is a rugby league football competition based in Ipswich, Queensland, Australia.
 It is under the administration of the Queensland Rugby League through the South East Queensland Division, which also administers the Brisbane and Gold Coast competitions.

 Representative team

 Selected players from the Ipswich Rugby League, represented Ipswich in a representative side called Combined Ipswich, also called Ipswich Diggers, whose teams compete in the statewide competitions the Cyril Connell Cup and the Mal Meninga Cup.

 Ipswich Rugby League Club Teams

 The Ipswich Rugby League currently has 14 clubs, for senior and junior.
 All clubs are in the junior division aside from the Ipswich Jets, but not all are in the senior division.

 The clubs currently in the senior division include: